CompuTec/computec-docs/docs/wms/administrator-guide/upgrade.md

 # Upgrade

-This document provides information on upgrading the WMS application to a newer version.
+This document provides information on upgrading the CompuTec WMS application to a newer version.

 :::caution
     You must manually uninstall the CompuTec WMS Server through the Programs and Features section in Windows before installing the new version of CompuTec WMS.